verdaccio/website/website/blog/2019-05-19-15-verdaccio-4-release.md

 ![alt text](./assets/nsp.gif)

 ### Register Information
-Register information can be easily accessible and can be seen by clicking on `information` icon in header.
+The Register information is easily accessible and can be seen by clicking on `information` icon in header.

 ![alt text](./assets/register-info.gif)

 ### Packages
-New Package card provides more information about a package, easy to open issues and documentation link of the package without navigating into package details.
+The new Package card provides more information about a package, easy to open issues and documentation link without navigating into package details.

 **Order**: Verdaccio@4.x has basic support for package ordering from `config.yaml`.
 The package list can be sorted ascending & descending.
 [Find out more](https://verdaccio.org/docs/en/webui#configuration)

 ### Detailed Page
-New Detailed package in a more categorized manner for readme, dependencies, version and uplinks.
+The new Detailed package in a more categorized manner for readme, dependencies, version and uplinks.

 ![alt text](./assets/detail-page.png "verdaccio@4 detail page")

 ### Package Sidebar

-Package sidebar includes most relevant information from package metadata.
+The Package Sidebar includes most relevant information from package metadata.
 You can open an issue, see Readme and download the package tarball.
 It also clearly shows the package's minimum requirements on node and npm.

 Also, The package sidebar shows *Author*, *Maintainers* and *Contributors* in different sections.
 When you click on person avatar, you'll be able to contact that person via email.

 ## New Browser Router
-Till, verdaccio@3.x we have hash router implementation on frontend application routes.
-We faced a lot of problem with hash router in readme section.
-Readmes also uses (#) hash for the heading tags and anchor elements.
+Till, verdaccio@3.x we have Hash Router implementation on frontend application routes.
+We faced a lot of problem with hash router in the Readme section.
+The Readme also uses (#) hash for the heading tags and anchor elements.

-In Verdaccio@3.x, we migrated the Hash Router to Browser Router with a more cleaner look.
+In Verdaccio@4.x, we migrated the Hash Router to Browser Router with a more cleaner look.
 (No more hashes in URLs).

 ## Unpublish Role

 Verdaccio@4.x improves the package management by adding an access layer to publish and unpublish.
-Now you can have restrictions to some of the users for publishing and un-publishing.
+Now you can have restrictions to some of the users for publishing and unpublishing.
 [Find out more](https://verdaccio.org/docs/en/packages )

 ## Disable Gravatar
-Verdaccio uses [Gravatar](https://en.gravatar.com) to show author, contributors and maintainers images.
+Verdaccio uses [Gravatar](https://en.gravatar.com) to show the images of authors, contributors and maintainers.
 Now, gravatar support can be disabled from Verdaccio `config.yaml`.

 ```yaml
 web: